annahudson356/procrastination-killer/README.md

 # Procrastination Killer

-Have you ever opened Canvas only to be suprised when you see an assignment that you've missed or one that is unexpectedly due soon, unable to complete it in time?
-Well, we have too!
-We are here to make sure that you get your assignments done on time by making sure you do not miss due dates.
+Have you ever opened Canvas only to be surprised by an assignment that you’ve missed or one that’s suddenly due soon, leaving you scrambling to complete it in time?
+This extension helps make sure you get your assignments done on time by ensuring you don’t miss due dates.

+---

 ## About

 This extension is super simple!
-It accomplishes the following four tasks
+It does the following:

-✔️ 1.
-Find the Canvas due dates on the page
+1. Finds the Canvas due dates on the page.
-✔️ 2.
-Convert them to real computer dates
+2. Converts them to real computer-readable dates.
-✔️ 3.
-Adjust the dates to your “fake earlier date”
+3. Adjusts the dates to your “fake earlier date.”
+4. Optionally truncates due dates to the night before (11:59 PM), which is perfect if you tend to work at night and want to avoid missing assignments that are due midday.
-✔️ 4.
-Replace the visible text with your fake date
+5. Replaces the visible text with your adjusted date.
-✔️ 5.
-Keep doing this as Canvas loads more content
+6. Continues updating as Canvas loads more content dynamically.

 Nothing else — no hacking, no modifying Canvas data, nothing dangerous.
-This is just a cosmetic change that tricks your brain into doing your assignment easier!
+This is purely a cosmetic change designed to trick your brain into tackling assignments earlier.

-## Well, what if I remember that the assignment is due later?

-Well, we can only help with so much.
-The goal of this is to hack your brain to get the assignment done earlier.
-Our goal is that, especially with midday assignments as someone who works at night, it will be easier to do assignments without stress.
+---

+## Contributing

+We welcome contributions!
+Please make sure to open a PR with your new, vetted changes.

-# Credits
+## Credits

 Anna Hudson